IMC-UAS-Krems/DBSE2UE-SS23-Assignment-Description/README.md

 The system must report the list of unavailable items (sold-out and expired) in a given month; so new products can be bought from the suppliers.

 The system can buy products from suppliers; after buying new products, the products become instantaneously available.
-The system might buy completely new products or re-stock existing ones.
+The system might buy only re-stock existing products.

 The system reports the top *5* customers that spent the most in a given month, how much did they spent (total), and how many purchases did their do.